Haegue Yang

 Haegue Yang (born December 12, 1971) is a South Korean artist primarily working in sculpture and installation.
 After receiving her B.F.A from Seoul National University in 1994, Yang received an M.A. from Städelschule where she now teaches as a professor of Fine Arts.
 She currently lives and works in Berlin and Seoul.

 Haegue Yang, Four Times Sol LeWitt UpsideDown, Version Point to Point, 2016–2017.
 Remai Modern, Saskatoon.

-With the statement “I believe that out of the alienation one can mobilize the unusual strength to sympathize with the others,” Yang seeks to embrace vulnerability, thus exploring themes that may include “individual and national identity, displacement, isolation, and community.”
-Yang also ensures an ambiguity to avoid “tying herself to one [identity] based on gender, race or geography.”
-Therefore, Yang's work often places disparate household objects, including yarn, light fixtures, and fans, into alternative configurations, exploring meanings they can take on outside of their typical functional uses.
-She is particularly well known for her installations incorporating venetian blinds that transform galleries through their filtering of light, segmentation of space, and large scale that requires audiences to find multiple viewpoints in order to see the work.
-Her installations using materials like bells, moving theater lights, and scent diffusers engage multiple senses by incorporating lights, smells, sounds, and tactile materials that reorient and recalibrate viewers' perception.
-With the additional exploration of her mural-like graphic wall pieces, juxtaposition and abstraction are included for an enhanced dramatic, immersive scenery.
-Yang draws from a wide array of references, including her own biography, historical events, film, and literature, to create installations like Sadong 30 (2006) and performances like The Malady of Death (2010-ongoing).
-A number of her works consider movement both within the exhibition space with moving sculptures such as Dress Vehicles (2012), and on a global scale with outdoor commissions like Migratory DMZ Birds on Asymmetric Lens (2020).
-Overall, the materiality, references, and engagement in Yang's art create a "communicative way of sharing life," by allowing individuals within an intervening space to "imagine events with others."
+With the statement “I believe that out of the alienation one can mobilize the unusual strength to sympathize with the others,” Yang seeks to embrace vulnerability, thus exploring themes that may include “individual and national identity, displacement, isolation, and community,” while also avoiding “tying herself to one [identity] based on gender, race or geography.”
+By using disparate household objects, including yarn, light fixtures, and fans, into alternative configurations, Yang explores meanings for these objects outside of their typical functional uses.
+Some of her installations incorporate venetian blinds that filter the light in the gallery, and segment the space, creating multiple viewpoints.
+Some installation incorporate bells, moving theater lights, and scent diffusers to engage multiple senses of the viewer's perception.
+She also creates mural-like graphic wall pieces, that function as dramatic, immersive scenery.
+Yang draws from a array of references, including her own biography, historical events, film, and literature, to create installations like Sadong 30 (2006) and performances like The Malady of Death (2010-ongoing).
+Some interior works include moving sculptures such as Dress Vehicles (2012), as well as outdoor works like Migratory DMZ Birds on Asymmetric Lens (2020).
+Overall, she considers her work as a "communicative way of sharing life," by allowing viewers to "imagine events with others."

-Yang is a particularly prolific contemporary artist–her 2018 catalogue raisonné, published in conjunction with her solo show "ETA" at Museum Ludwig, lists over 1,400 works.
-She has been the recipient of a number of awards, including the Republic of Korea Cultural and Art Award (Presidential Citation) in the Visual Arts Sector in 2018.
-Her work has been collected by museums like The National Museum of Modern and Contemporary Art in South Korea, Museum of Modern Art, and Museum Ludwig.
+In 2018 a catalogue raisonné of over 1,400 works was published in conjunction with her solo show "ETA" at Museum Ludwig.
+In the same year she received the Republic of Korea Cultural and Art Award (Presidential Citation).
+Her work is included in the collections of the National Museum of Modern and Contemporary Art in South Korea, Museum of Modern Art, and Museum Ludwig.